TL;DR

 However, studies indicate that employers are yet to begin treating AI knowledge as a priority when it comes to recruitment.

-So, what impact will AI have on MBA jobs?
-Are the career paths most suited to MBAs going to be shut off or rerouted?
+So, what impact will AI have on MBA careers paths?
+Are the traditional MBA jobs going to be shut off or rerouted?
 Or, as the World Economic Forum predicts, will the new technology create more avenues than it closes?

 Managerial roles will change

-The MBA degree is designed to prepare students for roles in middle management and higher.
-With this in mind, MBAs are insulated from some of the immediate changes AI is making.
+An MBA is designed to prepare students for managerial and senior-level roles.
+With this in mind, MBAs are insulated from some of the immediate effects of AI.

 However, this does mean that managers must know how to manage changes in subordinates’ roles and understand how AI tools work.